Rectal Irrigation Decision Guide

 5. How soon will my patient see symptom improvement with rectal irrigation?

 With regular rectal irrigation patients can effectively clear the bowel, alleviating symptoms of constipation and faecal incontinence.
-Over time bowel pattern may change slightly, and their irrigation routines may need to be reviewed.
+Over time bowel patterns may change slightly, and their irrigation routines may need to be reviewed.

-You and you patients are most welcome to contact us for further advice or support.
+You and your patients are most welcome to contact us for further advice or support.

 6. Does rectal irrigation contribute to a lazy bowel?